 A consulting report cover page should be professional, include all important details and give the reader some idea of what the report’s about.

 Pro Tip: Don’t settle for a boring title!
-Make sure the title/subtitle are compelling and make the reader want to turn the page.
+Make sure the title/subtitle on your cover page are compelling and make the reader want to keep reading.

-Here’s an example of a consulting report cover page:
+Here’s an example of a cover page template:

 Choose the color scheme, icons, font and images that you use in your consulting report cover page carefully.